 This can help you increase efficiency and drive better results in future marketing campaigns.

 Another aspect of applying learnings involves deciding whether to scale the campaign to other regions or make modifications based on the results.
-If you do decide to scale it to other regions, consider the following:
+If you do decide to scale it to other regions.

 By scaling successful campaigns and modifying strategies based on experiment results, you can drive continuous improvement, optimize resource allocations, and maximize the impact of your marketing efforts.